 The therapy was being tested in clinical trials parallel to its companion ASO, WVE-120101, whose development also was discontinued.

-How does WVE-120102 work?
+How WVE-120102 works

-WVE-120102 in clinical trials
+WVE-12012 in clinical trials

 Huntington’s Disease News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis, or treatment.
+It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.